CARRY EVERYTHING

 Toyota and Nissan (and occasionally other brands) sometimes use a system called “Deck Rail”.
 This is a system that has a channel on the underside of the bed rail that accessories can slide within.
 You will typically see handles or Tie Down Points in the rail from the factory.
 If you have this, you will need to order the Deck Rail clamp.

-The TrailBreaker rack will work with most soft-shell Tonneau covers.
-It does not work with hard body covers.
 In order to make the rack work with the cover, you will need to do the Bolt-On Option, as the clamps will interfere with the railing along the bed from the cover.
 One consideration is that the lower bar may require some fiddling to make work with the cover.
 If you are not able to get the lower bar to work with the cover, the rack will still function, but you will have a reduction in stability of the bikes.

 The Bolt-On option requires drilling into the bed of your truck.
 You will need to drill 4 - ⅜” size holes into the top of your truck bed side rails for the rack to work.